Doing business with the Council

 Achieving best value for money should be the basis of all procurement decisions within the Council.

-The Strategic Procurement Unit will be primarily responsible for the delivery of Plymouth City Council's Procurement Strategy.
+The Procurement Services Function will be primarily responsible for the delivery of Plymouth City Council's Procurement Strategy.
 The 'how to do business with Plymouth City Council' document below contains advice on how to do business with the Council.

 How to do business with Plymouth City Council [PDF, 128KB]